tianyic/only_train_once_personal_footprint/README.md

 ![dhspg](https://user-images.githubusercontent.com/8930611/224577550-3814f6c9-0eaf-4d1c-a978-2251b68c2a1a.png)

 - **Construct compressed model.** The structures corresponding to redundant ZIGs (being zero) are removed to form the compressed model.
-Due to the property of ZIGs, **the compressed model return the exact same output as the full model**, thereby **no further fine-tuning** being required.
+Due to the property of ZIGs, **the compressed model returns the exact same output as the full model**.
+Therefore, **no further fine-tuning** is required.
 <p align="center"><img width="400" alt="comp_construct" src="https://user-images.githubusercontent.com/8930611/224575936-27594b36-1d1d-4daa-9f07-d125dd6e195e.png"></p>

 ## More full and compressed models